nerdfiles/hypermedia-orientation/index.md

 sentence "the cat is blue" (C), between the letters "t" and "h", at least from the perspective of a human, the distinction we're attempting to make here.
-More important, is that the sentence, C, reliably matches a pattern faster given a regular language with common forms, than strictly random charactersoup.
-As the systematic task builds contextual units, the similarity between our given statement and the set of established ones converges to given us a substructural moment at which comparison at a sub-sentential level can take place, in which in-between and other lexical positional momenta and spatial norms are determined.
+More important, is that the sentence, C, reliably matches a pattern faster given a regular language with common forms, than strictly random character soup.
+As the systematic task builds contextual units, the similarity between our given statement and the set of established ones converges to given us a sub-structural moment at which comparison at a sub-sentential level can take place, in which in-between and other lexical positional momenta and spatial norms are determined.